-Among other observations, September is also recognized as Healthy Aging Month.
-It is a national observance created by the Healthy Aging organization designed to bring attention to the importance of healthy lifestyles for all adults, not just senior citizens – whoever they are!
-The observance began over 25 years ago and is still very relevant today.
+September is recognized as Healthy Aging Month.
+Established by the Healthy Aging Association, the annual month of observance aims to raise awareness about the significance of leading healthy lifestyles among adults of all ages.
 There probably have never been so many changes and challenges faced by older adults than what they have experienced over the past half-year — which seems like an eternity.

-If this pandemic has taught us anything, it is that it is now more critical than ever for older adults to embrace healthy living, exhibit a positive attitude, live life to the fullest, and recognize the importance of family, friends, and social relationships.
+It is crucial for older adults to embrace healthy living, exhibit a positive attitude, live life to the fullest, and recognize the importance of family, friends, and social relationships.

-Getting older is not something people usually want to celebrate, but attitudes toward aging have changed over the years.
-No one wants to be called “old”.
+While aging is typically not a cause for celebration, perspectives on the aging process have undergone a transformation throughout the years.
+No one wants to be called “old.”
 Certainly not the baby boomers, or even the generations before and after, that’s for sure.
 It used to be that anyone over 50 was considered out of touch and ready to be put out to pasture!
 Well, those myths are easily shattered by the depictions of older adults we see today.

 Image credit: Anna Shvets from Pexels